 Buckingham has a long history of almshouse provision.
 Christ’s Hospital was reinstated by Queen Elizabeth I in 1597 and it is situated near the site of St Lawrence Hospital, which was probably a facility for lepers, dating from 1312.
 Christ’s Hospital appears to have been funded by Buckingham’s wool trade and its two fairs.

-Please contact the Secretary via firstname.lastname@example.org if you would like further information on supporting or fundraising for the Church Street refurbishment project.
+Please contact the Clerk via firstname.lastname@example.org if you would like further information on the Church Street refurbishment project.